briandenicola/eShopOnAKS/docs/deployment.md

 ## Virtual Services
 * The deployment will configure two Istio Virtual Servicves.
 One for the Web Application and One for the Identity API.
 * The Istio Gateway will terminate the SSL connection and route the traffic to the appropriate service over port 80.
-* The Virtual Service configuration can be extended with additional features such as rate limiting, retries, and timeouts.
 * Example Virtual Service configuration:
 ```yaml
     apiVersion: networking.istio.io/v1beta1